 To open a catalog explicitly

-You can also select either of the following on the File menu tab to save a catalog:
+You can also select either of the following in the File ribbon to save a catalog:

 - Save Catalog